-Irene Fried is a freelance writer based in Raleigh, North Carolina.
+Irene Fried is a freelance writer in Raleigh, N.C.